Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 ## Largescale Electromagnetic Particle-in-Cell Simulation for High-Temperature Plasmas ##

+As "Open Internet Access by Molecular Dynamics Simulations", a couple of various codes are shown in https://github.com/Mtanaka77/, which are "Relativistic and Electromagnetic Molecular Dynamics Simulation for Nanoscale Phenomena", "Large-scale Electromagnetic Particle-in-Cell Simulation", and "SIESTA on Vector-Parallel Clusters".
+This page is discussed on the large-scale electromagnetic code (J. Comp.
+Physics, 1993, Ref.
+1), and magnetic reconnection ( Phys.
+Plasmas, 1996, Ref.
+3).
+Please visit other companion pages other than this Large-scale Electromagnetic Simulations".

 ### Magnetic Reconnection and Solar-Magnetospheric Coupling ###

 Why is a current sheet of the distant magnetotail of the earth to be thinned and why is a large amount of energy to be released ?
 This is typically observed as magnetic reconnection.
 There were many theories for the reconnection including from classical Dungey's theory to nuclear-fusion oriented anomalous resistivity.
 It is noted that Dr. Speicer in the mean time paid attention to inertia resistivity of thinning the neutral sheet.
 Some time later in 1995 (Ref.3), a particle simulation was executed to show the reconnection mechanism of different inertia of ions and electrons resulting in large energy release of earth's magnetotail.